 The campus will document in its attendance records whether the absence is excused or unexcused.
+Parent notes will not be accepted after the 8th absence.

 Note: The district is not required to excuse any absence, even if the parent provides a note explaining the absence, unless the absence is an exemption under compulsory attendance laws.